Introduction

 Examples of beneficial diets

 Adopting a diet rich in fruits, vegetables, and lean proteins can support healing.
-Foods high in omega 3-6-9, such as fatty fish and nuts, can also help reduce inflammation and improve the appearance of scars.
+Foods rich in omega 3-6-9, such as fatty fish and nuts, can also help reduce inflammation and improve the appearance of scars.

 What is the role of nutrition in the prevention of redness?